Posted by : Aahil Shaik Friday, February 7, 2025

 Possible Next Steps:

-The suspension of multiple-entry visas has been described as a temporary move by officials, but no particular date for reconsideration has been given.
+Officials have described the suspension of multiple-entry visas as a temporary measure, but they have not provided a specific date for reconsideration.
 Before taking any additional steps, the government intends to find out how the new policy is performing.

 Travelers Must Know Information: